twitchax/lucidity/README.md

 * `fly`: This enables the `fly` feature, which allows you to use the `fly.io` platform to automatically set up nodes from the main `lunatic` node.
 This is not enabled by default, as it requires a `fly.io` account, and a bit of setup.
   See the `fly.io` documentation for more information.
-  > NOTE: This functionality is also (currently) rendered useless by limitations with UDP on `fly.io`.
-I am working with
-  > the `fly.io` team in the forums to resolve this issue.

 ## Test